European shares power ahead as Q1 earnings season gathers pace, HSBC jumps

 Results also boosted shares in brewer AB InBev and Austrian engineer Andritz, which were among top STOXX 600 gainers.

+European autos was another bright spot, with the sector gaining 0.9 percent, led by a 2.2 jump in Rheinmetall after the German defence and automotive group reported a 61 percent rise in first quarter earnings.

-Swedish biometric firm Fingerprint Cards was the biggest STOXX faller, however, dropping 5.4 percent after an underwhelming first quarter report.
+Swedish biometric firm Fingerprint Cards was the biggest STOXX faller, however, sinking more than 12 percent after an underwhelming first quarter report.

 Fingerprint's operating profit slumped 88 percent, coming in well below expectations, weighed down by excess inventories.

-British retailer Next was also under pressure, down 4.5 percent after cutting the top end of its full-year profit guidance.
+British retailer Next was also under pressure, dropping almost 6 percent after cutting the top end of its full-year profit guidance.

 * On June 16, 2017 Indian Income Tax Department (IITD) issued an order to VIL directing it to pay over any sums due to Cairn